 In every food group, there are dangerous options that you should seldom give your rabbit.
 Knowing what not to feed rabbits is just as important as giving your bunny rabbit the right foods and in the right amounts.
 For example, as mentioned above, alfalfa is not an ideal option for adult rabbits.
 However, you can make it a treat and give it occasionally.

 On the other hand, certain foods should never form a part of your rabbit’s diet.
 Foremost among these is chocolate, which is poisonous to rabbits.
 Cereals, seeds, crackers, pasta and nuts can also be harmful to the intestinal track.
 Human treats are never an option, especially sugar and yogurt.
 Even some greens are bad for your rabbit, such as those of turnips, mustard, and beets.
 Cabbage, cauliflower, and iceberg lettuce are also forbidden, as are certain starchy vegetables, such as potatoes and corn.
-Peas and rhubarb do not make healthy rabbit food, nor do beans and other legumes.
+Peas and rhubarb do not make healthy bunny food, nor do beans and other legumes.

 5 Best Rabbit Pellets You Can Buy